 • by email, or

 It is also acceptable for someone else to get in touch on your behalf.
 However, requesting an extension does not guarantee you will be granted one, so it is best that you follow up in person or by telephone to ensure your request has been received.

-- Your Administrative Assistant will ask to see any documents supporting your request for an extension (eg, a medical certificate, letter from your doctor, sports team coach etc,) so please bring these with you.
-Alternatively, let the Administrative Assistants know if you have already provided documentation to the University’s Disability Information and Support Service.
+- Your Administrator Client Services will ask to see any documents supporting your request for an extension (eg, a medical certificate, letter from your doctor, sports team coach etc,) so please bring these with you.
+Alternatively, let the Administrator Client Services know if you have already provided documentation to the University’s Disability Information and Support Service.

 Failure of electronic equipment

 Failure of electronic equipment is not counted as an unexpected circumstance.
 You must regularly back up any work you are doing and keep your back up separate from the computer you are using.
 You are also expected to print your assignment before the deadline.

 Penalties are applied to late assignments as described in the course information for each paper.